VRCC Calendar Ad

 Craig

-Hahaha, entitled snowflakes Roll Eyes
+Hahaha, entitled snowflakes :roll:

 old2soon

 That first icy slicky snowy day ALWAYS tests Every ones driving ability or lack there of.
 We even had the STOOPID here bouts the other day when our little dab of snow hit here.
 Returning from Springfield Mo. yesterday saw tracks in the grass-either side of the roadway-that were Very recent!
-Gosh golly-wunder HOW did that Happen?
-Roll Eyes Willin to bet some folks waited a bit TOO long fer the new shoes fer the cage.
-Lips Sealed Ross-da prez-told me the other day they had the same sort of "fun" up in north Illinois with their first snow fall.
+Gosh golly-wunder HOW did that Happen? :roll: Willin to bet some folks waited a bit TOO long fer the new shoes fer the cage. :-X Ross-da prez-told me the other day they had the same sort of "fun" up in north Illinois with their first snow fall.
 Course as most of us that live in snow country KNOW some folks Never do learn HOW to drive when It's icy slick.
-Try Any southern states major metro area when it ices up!
-Evil RIDE SAFE.
+Try Any southern states major metro area when it ices up! :evil: RIDE SAFE.

 Today is the tommorow you worried about yesterday.
 If at first you don't succeed screw it-save it for nite check.
 1964 1968 U S Navy.
 Two cruises off Nam.